English Language Learner Plan

 1. Completed Home Language Questionnaire.
 The District uses the forms provided by the Minnesota Department of Education. http://education.state.mn.us/mde/Learning_Support/English_Language_Learners/Communication_With_Parents/index.html

 2. The District translated the forms into any languages the State does not provide.
-All completed HLQs that are marked with speaking anything other than English are forwarded to the English Language (EL) teacher.
+All completed HLQs that are marked with speaking anything other than English are forwarded to the English as a Second Language (ESL) teacher.

-3. Intake procedures include a review of the completed HLQ and a review of the student’s educational history.
+3. Intake procedures include a review of the completed HLQ and a review of the student’s educational history and records from any previous school.

-6. Trained EL staff conducts assessment procedures for enrollment criteria.
+4. Trained ESL staff conducts assessment procedures for enrollment criteria.
 Valid and reliable assessments are used for measuring students’ English language proficiency.
 Tests are chosen for age appropriateness, skills to be evaluated, ease of time of administration, and cost factors.
-Student’s schedules are developed based on testing information, EL and mainstream teacher referral, counselor recommendation, parent and student input.
+Student’s schedules are developed based on testing information, ESL and administration referral.
 Newly enrolled ELLs will be assessed within approximately 10 days of enrollment.

-7. If the student qualifies for EL services they are entered as LEP “Y” in MARSS whether or not the child receives services.
-If the child qualifies for EL services, but does not receive services (e.g., the parent refused services) the “Status Begin Date” is left blank on MARSS.
+5. If the student qualifies for ESL services they are entered as LEP “Y” in MARSS whether or not the child receives services.
+If the child qualifies for ESL services, but does not receive services (e.g., the parent refused services) the “Status Begin Date” is left blank on MARSS.

 Initial Placement Determination